jisqyv/MIT/about.md

     title: MIT Origins
     text: 'SCRAM was built by a cross-disciplinary team at MIT to run secure and private computations'

+  - type: about.html
+    section_id: about2
+    background_style: bg-white text-body
+    text: 'SCRAM was built by a cross-disciplinary team at MIT to run secure and private computations'

   - type: members.html